Edmond Albius: Later life

 In gratitude for – and in recognition of – his discovery, locals on Réunion attempted (unsuccessfully) to obtain a reward or a government stipend for Albius.

 In 1848, France outlawed slavery in its colonies, and Albius left the plantation for St. Denis, where he worked as a kitchen servant.
 He adopted Albius as his new surname from alba "white" in reference to the vanilla orchid's colour.

 He was convicted of stealing jewelry and sentenced to ten years in prison, but the sentence was commuted after five years when the governor granted him clemency in light of his enormous contribution to vanilla production in Réunion.

 Albius died in poverty in St. Suzanne in 1880.

+In the media

+Albius' story is explored in "The Enslaved Teen Who Cracked Vanilla's Secret", an episode of Ideas on CBC Radio.
+Also in 2023, the French-Réunionese novelist Gaëlle Bélem published an award-winning historical novel Le fruit le plus rare: ou la vie d'Edmond Albius based on Albius's life.
+The story is also told on the BBC 'World's Table' in January 2024.